Let's Make a Deal: Past personnel

 Carol Merrill served as the prize model on the original 1963 series for its entire run, ending in 1977.
 She served for 14 seasons.
 The models on the 1980s series were Maggie Brown, Julie Hall (1980), Karen LaPierre, and Melanie Vincz (1984).
 For the 1990 series, the show featured Georgia Satelle and identical twins Elaine and Diane Klimaszewski, who later gained fame as the Klimaszewski Twins.

 Hall (2010 and 2013) and Merrill (2013) both appeared on the current Brady version, each making one-week appearances.
 The 2013 celebration of the franchise's 50th anniversary was Hall's last official appearance on the show prior to his death, but Hall also appeared in 2017 CBS publicity shots with Brady as part of a CBS Daytime publicity photo celebrating the network's daytime ratings.
-Hall served as a consultant on the show from 2009 until his death, although episodes which he worked continued to air into 2018 because of taping days (Hall's death resulted in a later-season episode to be repurposed and aired earlier as a memorial episode).
+Hall served as a consultant on the show from 2009 until his death, although episodes which he worked continued to air into 2018 because of taping delays (Hall's death resulted in a later-season episode to be repurposed and aired earlier as a memorial episode).
 Following the 2021 Marcus/Glass acquisition of Hatos-Hall, television executive Sharon Hall, Monty's daughter, was named consultant.

 When the current version debuted in 2009 at Las Vegas, Alison Fiori was the show's original model, lasting for much of the first season in Las Vegas before the show moved to Los Angeles.
 Danielle Demski serves as the show's backup model, having been involved in most Season 5 episodes with Coyne on parental leave, and in Season 11 when Coyne was unavailable.
 In 2023, Coyne surpassed Merrill as the longest serving hostess in franchise history.